(Last Updated on : 27-06-2017)

 The well-known battle of Panipat

 fought in 1526 marked the beginning of Mughal dynasty

 .
-In Shah Jahan`s rule, Delhi experienced the construction of some of the finest pieces of Mughal architecture.
 There was the new walled capital of Shahjahanbad - the 7th city of Delhi, which is now known as Old Delhi with the heritage sites of Red Fort and the Jama Masjid

 As the British Government in India shifted their capital from Kolkata

-, all the actions during the freedom struggle were carried on in Delhi.
+to Delhi, all the actions during the freedom struggle were carried on in Delhi.
 Thus, Delhi bears several marks of the freedom struggle.
-It was the hosting of the tri-colour at Red Fort
+It was the hosting of the tri-colour Indian national flag

 in Delhi that marked a significant chapter in the history of India.

 After Independence on 15 August 1947, Delhi was officially declared as the seat of the Government of India

 and the capital of the Republic of India.
 With Independence

 , it was in Delhi that the British Government transferred the power to India's first democratically elected Government under the Prime Minister Pandit Jawaharlal Nehru